dvershinin/SynologyCloudflareDDNS/README.md

 # Synology Cloudflare DDNS Script 📜
 The is a script to be used to add [Cloudflare](https://www.cloudflare.com/) as a DDNS to [Synology](https://www.synology.com/) NAS.
 This is a modified version [script](https://gist.github.com/tehmantra/f1d2579f3c922e8bb4a0) from [Michael Wildman](https://gist.github.com/tehmantra).
-The script used an updated API, Cloudflare API v4.
+The script uses updated API, Cloudflare API v4.

 ## How to use
 ### Access Synology via SSH